Smile-SA/llm-benchmark-notebook/README.md

 5) **How to use the project**:

-Currently, the LLMbenchmark Kaggle has 4 LLM eval/benchmark code: Yi (6B), Vicuna (7B), Mistral (7B), and Gemma (2B).
-The Google Colab version possesses 2 LLM eval/benchmark code: Yi (9B) and Gemma (7B).
+Currently, the LLMbenchmark notebook has 4 LLM eval/benchmark code: Yi (6B), Vicuna (7B), Mistral (7B), and Gemma (2B).
 Again, information and explanations on how to run each notebook and evals will be in the notebook’s first cell.

 You can copy and recreate and eval for any LLM by copying the cells of a model and simply changing the model-specific parts with your model’s name.
 Using the YourOwnLLMbenchmark Kaggle Notebook will provide a format and by following the instructions in that notebook you may be able to recreate the eval but for the LLM of you choice.